Sydney McLaughlin-Levrone: 2017

 She was part of an American record setting quartet that broke the indoor distance medley relay world record with a time of 10:40.31, set at the New Balance Indoor Grand Prix on January 28 at Boston's Reggie Lewis Center.
 The splits for the four legs were: 3:18.40 (1200 m) by Emma Coburn, 52.32 (400 m) by McLaughlin, 2:01.92 (800 m) by Brenda Martinez, and 4:27.66 (1600 m) by Jenny Simpson.
-Later that indoor season on March 12, McLaughlin lowered her own national 400-meter record to a 51.61 s at the New Balance Nationals in New York City.
+Later that indoor season on March 12, McLaughlin-Levrone lowered her own national 400-meter record to a 51.61 s at the New Balance Nationals in New York City.

-In April, McLaughlin opened her outdoor season by breaking the 300 m hurdles national high school record at the Arcadia Invitational, running 38.90 s.
+In April, McLaughlin-Levrone opened her outdoor season by breaking the 300 m hurdles national high school record at the Arcadia Invitational, running 38.90 s.
 The record was previously held by Lashinda Demus who achieved 39.98 s in 2001.
-The record was the first ever attempt over 300 m hurdles for McLaughlin as high school track meets in New Jersey do not contest the 300 m hurdles.
+The record was the first ever attempt over 300 m hurdles for McLaughlin-Levrone as high school track meets in New Jersey do not contest the 300 m hurdles.
 Her time was a North American record and number 2 all-time worldwide behind Zuzana Hejnová who ran 38.16 in 2013.
-Later that month, McLaughlin ran the fastest ever high school girls relay split (400 m) during the Championship of America high school girls 4 x 400 at the 123rd Penn Relays.
+Later that month, McLaughlin-Levrone ran the fastest ever high school girls relay split (400 m) during the Championship of America high school girls 4 × 400 at the 123rd Penn Relays.
 After taking the baton at the back of an eight-team field, she posted a split of 50.37 s, passing five teams to lead her Union Catholic relay team to a third-place finish in 3:38.92.
-McLaughlin bettered this mark at the New Balance Nationals Outdoor Meet on June 18.
+McLaughlin-Levrone bettered this mark at the New Balance Nationals Outdoor Meet on June 18.
 Taking the baton in sixth place on the final handoff, she passed five runners to lead Union Catholic to victory, posting a split of 49.85 seconds.

-McLaughlin was named the Gatorade National Female Athlete of the Year in 2015–16 and 2016–17.
+McLaughlin-Levrone was named the Gatorade National Female Athlete of the Year in 2015–16 and 2016–17.
 She was the first athlete to repeat in the then-15-year history of the award.
-At the age of 17, she was on the cover of Sports Illustrated when she won the award the second time in July 2017 and the magazine said she "ranks as one of the most dominant high school athletes ever."
+At the age of 17, she was on the cover of Sports Illustrated when she won the award the second time in July 2017 and the magazine said she "ranks as one of the most dominant high school athletes ever.".
+McLaughlin-Levrone also excelled in the classroom graduating with a GPA of 3.55.
+Additionally she volunteered for the Central Jersey Chapter of Hope Worldwide, distributed fire safety and disaster relief information to residents on behalf of the American Red Cross and donated time to Hurricane Sandy recovery efforts in Toms River, New Jersey.